Surajit

 particles of only about a millimeter that were placed in between

-the smaller these grains were, the more shock absorption they
+that the smaller these grains were, the more shock absorption

 "These tiny grains were able to accomplish a huge trick," said

-in the Department of Physics in the UB College of Arts and
+candidate in the Department of Physics in the UB College of Arts

-Sciences.
-"They trap energy as it flows from the larger to the
+and Sciences.
+"They trap energy as it flows from the larger to

-smaller grain, slowing it down.
-As it slows down, the smaller
+the smaller grain, slowing it down.
+As it slows down, the

-grain then essentially rattles back and forth between its two
+smaller grain then essentially rattles back and forth between

-bigger neighbors, dissipating much of the energy as heat and
+its two bigger neighbors, dissipating much of the energy as heat

-he said, the system allows directed energy transfer and the
+nonlinear, he said, the system allows directed energy transfer

-smaller grains undergo rapid rattling, which helps to efficiently
+and the smaller grains undergo rapid rattling, which helps to

 The simulations are significant because they have modeled shock